blackST4Rez/SMS/README.md

 ## 🎯 Usage

-### Adding a Topic
+### Adding a Student
-1. Navigate to the "Add Topic" page
+1. Navigate to the "Add Student" page
 2. Fill in the required fields
-3. Click "Add Topic" to save
+3. Click "Add Student" to save

 ### Editing a Topic
 1. From the topic list, click the edit button
 2. Modify the topic details
 3. Save changes

+### Viewing Topics
+- Click on delete icon.
+- Select YES on the dialog box.

 ### Viewing Topics
 - Browse all topics on the main page